open-sdr/openwifi/doc/app_notes/csi.md

   ```
   - When use the Matlab script, please change the num_eq variable in the script to 3 (3 is just an example).

-## Run CSI together with mode other than monitor
+## Run the CSI together with modes other than monitor
   The openwifi CSI feature could run with not only monitor mode but also other modes, such as AP-Client or ad-hoc mode.
 After the communication functionality is fully up in those modes, you can start CSI feature from "**insmod side_ch.ko**" and "**./side_ch_ctl g**" on board as described in the previous sections to extract CSI to your computer.

 ## Map the CSI information to the WiFi packet